Quick tunnels

 --url only accepts a custom domain you own — random *.localcan.dev subdomains can't be requested by name, the backend assigns them.

-While the tunnel is open, the live display shows the connecting status, both URLs (local and Public), and incoming requests with timestamp, method, status, and path:
+While the tunnel is open, the live display shows the connecting status, the local URLs and the Public URL, and incoming requests with timestamp, method, status, and path:

 Text